ReDI-School/intro-java/lesson1/exercise1.md

 Now run the program - does it do the thing you have expected?

 ### Question 2
-Take another look at your opened *Java* repl.
+Take another look at your opened *Java* project.

 You can see that it consists of three major parts.